Mentorship

 IBCLC Pathway 3 Mentorship

-Applicants will be considered on a case by case basis.
+Applicants to LCB’s Mentorship Program will be considered on a case-by-case basis.
 To be admitted into the program, you must:

-• Have most or all of the 14 health science requirements completed:
+Have all of the 14 health science requirements completed

 We guide you through five distinct phases of professional growth: